edgelesssys/constellation/.github/docs/upgrade-kubernetes.md

 # Upgrading Kubernetes

-Constellation is a Kubernetes distribution and a sidecar.
-This means that the Kubernetes version is tracked in multiple places:
+Constellation is a Kubernetes distribution.
+As such, dependencies on Kubernetes versions exist in multiple places:

-- Kubernetes linux binaries installed in the CoreOS image (`kubelet`, `kubectl`, `kubeadm`)
 - The desired Kubernetes version deployed by `kubeadm init`
 - Kubernetes resources (deployments made while initializing Kubernetes, including the `cloud-controller-manager`, `cluster-autoscaler` and more)
 - Kubernetes go dependencies for the bootstrapper code